Emediongcharlie/student_grade_prediction_model/README.md

 The workflow includes:

-Data cleaning and preprocessing
+1.Data cleaning and preprocessing
-Exploratory Data Analysis (EDA)
+2.Exploratory Data Analysis (EDA)
-Feature engineering
+3.Feature engineering
-Model training and evaluation
+4.Model training and evaluation
-Deployment as an API
+5.Deployment as an API